pace-neutrons/Horace/documentation/user_docs/docs/manual/Tobyfit.rst

 .. warning::

-   Tobyfit will only fit :ref:`sqw objects <manual/FAQ:The difference between sqw and dnd objects>`, because the information of each pixel is needed to perform the resolution convolution.
+   Tobyfit will only fit :ref:`sqw objects <manual/FAQ:What is the difference between sqw and dnd objects>`, because the information of each pixel is needed to perform the resolution convolution.
 This information is removed when you create cuts of type ``d1d``, ``d2d``, etc.